 Infographics can be incredibly informative and illuminating in a way that words cannot.
 I like to introduce my students to various ways of representing, particularly in the context of math and science graphing.
 The way that we present to information will change the affect that it has upon the reader.
 Below is a brief post I wrote in the topic for a media studies course I was taking recently.

 Media has drastically evolved in the last 10-20 years.
 In 1996 would we be able to imagine the sheer ubiquity and accessibility of information and media?
 Check out this visualization of the rates of uploading of various media.
+(Update: The link is no longer working, but this visualization is a decent replacement.)
 I, for one, embrace the explosion of information available to me.
 I particularly enjoy podcasts.
 I listen to a variety of them for entertainment, information, and self-improvement.
 However, there is no doubt that we are immersed in a visual culture.

 As noted in Voithofer (2005), the 20th century saw the development of visual culture from the humble beginnings of photography.
 The stillness of life visually distilled quickly gave way to motion pictures.
 We can see the development of 3D and sensory experiences continuing that evolution.
 One artifact of visual culture on the internet that I find particularly fascinating is the Infographic.